aays/2019-mt-locus/analysis/recombination-ldhelmet/README.md

 ### Correcting coordinates

-Since the mt+ locus, which we are using as a 'reference track', starts at position 298298 of chromosome 6, the coordinates in the LDhelmet outfile need to be updated accordingly.
+Since the mt+ locus (which we are using as a 'reference track') starts at position 298298 of chromosome 6, the coordinates in the LDhelmet outfile need to be updated accordingly.